jdeath/CheckRoyalCaribbeanPrice/README.md

 2. Make the config.yaml file as described below in the Edit Config File section
    -   Note: if you make a text file in windows with New->Text file , it may look like it is named `config.yaml`, but it is actually named `config.yaml.txt` .
 In the windows file browser, go to View->Show and make sure "File Name Extensions" is checked.
 Then remove the .txt from the end of the file so it is actually named `config.yaml`.

-## Install (iOS - May work for Android too)
+## Install (iOS / iPhone - May work for Android too)
-This version is stripped down to work on the free Python iPhone app.
-It does not support apprise or cruise price checks.
+This will run a stripped down version to work on the free Python iPhone app.
+It does not support apprise notification or cruise fair price checks.
 You will have to watch the log to see any price drops.
-You need to edit the file (directions below), it does not use a config.yaml file
+You need to edit the python file directly (directions below), it does not use the config.yaml file

 1. Get Python From Appstore. `https://apps.apple.com/us/app/python-coding-editor-ide-app/id6444399635`
    -   Free version is fine, no need to make inapp purchases
-   -   Please let me know if Android equivalent that works
+   -   Please let me know if there is an Android app equivalent that works
 2. Download `https://raw.githubusercontent.com/jdeath/CheckRoyalCaribbeanPrice/refs/heads/main/PhonePriceCheck.py` from the repo to your computer
    -   Use a text editor to add your username and password between the "" a few lines down.
    -   If you are are using a Celebrity account, remove `#` before `#cruiseLineName = "celebritycruises"`
    -   Ignore the `Edit Config File` section below, that only pretains to computer installations
 3. Email yourself the edited `PhonePriceCheck.py`
-   -    On your iPhone, save the emailed to your files section.
-Click the attachment, share to saved files
+   -    On your iPhone, save the emailed `PhonePriceCheck.py` to your files section.
+This can be done by clicking the attachment, select share, then select saved files
 4. Open Python App
    -    Tap the blue hamburger icon just below the adverstisement
    -    Tap "Load from File"
    -    Select the PhonePriceCheck.py file you downloaded
-   -    Tap the arrow icon at top of phone. (between a bug icon and a `...` icon)
+   -    To run: tap the arrow icon at top right of screen (between a bug icon and a `...` icon)
 6. Look for any price drops in the output

 ## Install (Docker Option - thanks @JDare)